 Art Editor Jake Adler is a sophomore at Barrett, the Honors College at Arizona State University pursuing a degree in Creative Writing.
 He has published poetry in both Lux and Marooned, two undergraduate literary magazines, and he writes for The State Press as a bi-weekly opinion columnist.
 After graduating, Jake looks forward to traveling abroad and continuing to hone his writing craft before attending graduate school.
 This is his first semester at Superstition Review.

-Web Designer Jason Wright's an ASU senior majoring in Creative Writing.
+Jason Wright is the poetry editor for Issue 6 and the web design editor for both Issue 7 and Issue 8.
+He is an ASU senior majoring in Creative Writing.
 He is also a self-taught web developer and currently helps maintain multiple websites originating around his hometown in Phoenix, Arizona such as ByKyli.com,Bidjudge.com, and SyCara.com.
 While finding balance between intricate expression through poetry and hard-coded website and computer manipulation, he flourishes when given the opportunity to utilize both.
-This is his third semester as an intern with Superstition Review.

-Nonfiction editor Kimberley Hutchinson is a junior at Barrett, the Honors College at Arizona State University where she is pursuing concurrent degrees in Women/Gender Studies and English (Creative Writing, specializing in Fiction) with a minor in History.
-After graduating in Fall 2013, apart from establishing herself as a writer, she plans to attend law school and ultimately aspires to have a career in human rights law and constitutional law.
-This is her first semester with Superstition Review.
+Kimberley Hutchinson is the nonfiction editor for Issue 8 and poetry editor for Issue 9.
+She is a junior at Barrett, the Honors College at Arizona State University where she is pursuing concurrent degrees in Women/Gender Studies and English (Creative Writing, specializing in Fiction) with a minor in Anthropology.
+After graduating in Fall 2013, other from establishing herself as a writer, she plans to attend law school, obtain a masters degree in social work, and ultimately aspires to have a career in human rights and constitutional law.
+This is her second semester with Superstition Review.

 Poetry Editor Ljubo Popovich is a native of Phoenix, Arizona.
 He is majoring in Literature, Film and Writing at Arizona State University.
 He is most interested in the publishing world and would like to someday publish handsome editions of classics of literature and poetry.
 Also an avid reader, amateur writer, chess player, and drummer, he tends to think that all you need in life is a good book, and good people to spend time with.

-Interview Editor Marie Lazaro is a senior at Arizona State University.
+Marie Lazaro is the interview editor for Issue 8.
+She is a senior at Arizona State University.
 She will be graduating in December from the School of Letters and Sciences with a degree in Literature: Writing and Film.
 Upon graduating, she plans on broadening her horizons with hopes of writing for TV and movies as well as continuing to find work within the industry of magazines.
 Originally being from New Jersey, she plans on heading back east to New York City to experience the lifestyle and find possible job opportunities before ultimately returning back to Arizona.
 This is her first semester with the Superstition Review.

-Content Coordinator Samantha Velez is a senior at ASU majoring in Interdisciplinary Studies with concentrations in Spanish and Literature, Writing, and Film.
+Samantha Velez is the content coordinator for Issue 8.
+She is a senior at ASU majoring in Interdisciplinary Studies with concentrations in Spanish and Literature, Writing, and Film.
 She also has a minor in film production and will be graduating in May.
 She is currently working on her senior thesis with the Barrett Honors College about faerie folklore within adolescent literature.
 She is also a contributing writer for the website The Celebrity Cafe and hopes to work in publishing after graduation.